 Nowadays, more then ever, adaptation and renewal is a must for any organization to survive in the midst of all the rapid changes.
 Innovation is by definition created by the collaboration of people.
 This cooperation (external and internal), in addition to the management style and the available knowledge, has an important positive influence on the capacity for innovation and thus contributes to a better competitive position.
 Accommodation facilitates this collaboration and thus has an strategic impact.

 When the values and standards that an organization stands for, as well as the “look & feel” of the products/services that one produces, are palpable in the accommodation, this contributes to the unity and involvement of employees.
 So know who you are and what you (unconsciously) radiate.
+This is (un)knowingly encoded in the built environment.
+Especially retail organizations know how to use this in their buildings to enhance their branding and sales.

 It happens that the accommodation evokes an opposite perception of the organization than the desired one, and thus reinforces the wrong image.